Skip to Main Content

 Music Audio Stories character Ladybird Louise - Illustration by Jenika Ioffreda image

-Part of the process in making an outline for a Music Audio Story is deciding on the key elements in the story and who the characters are going to be.
+Part of the process of outlining a Music Audio Story is deciding on the key elements in the story and who the characters are going to be.

 All of my characters are based on insects and animals and their adventures.
 Once I have decided on which insects or animals I want to use, I begin crafting a detailed character study.

 As I am writing the script and their lines, I usually have an idea of how I think they may look.
-I see them as the insect or animal which they are but in cartoon form.
+I see them as the insects or animals which they are but in cartoon form.
 At times, I imagine them with a specific or memorable item of clothing on, such as a backward baseball cap or something.

 I think about what their relationships are with the other characters in the story.
 Are they great friends or rivals?
 I think about how they may think!
 I try to get to know my character’s strengths and weaknesses, attitudes, personality, and special talents.
 I make a list of each character and their characteristics and by the time I write the story, I know exactly who they are and how to write them.